pabloandreychacon/Luxury-Ecommerce/SETUP.md

-# LUXE - Setup & Configuration Guide
+# Costa Rica Luxury Ecommerce - Setup & Configuration Guide

 ## Overview

-LUXE is a modern luxury ecommerce platform built with React, TypeScript, Tailwind CSS, and Supabase.
+Costa Rica Luxury is a modern luxury ecommerce platform built with React, TypeScript, Tailwind CSS, and Supabase.
 This guide will help you get started with the application.
 ## Initial Setup

 ### 1. Install Dependencies